Sivadu/Sivadu/README.md

 Hi there!
 I'm **M Sivananthini**, a passionate Computer Science graduate on the path to pursuing my Master's degree.
 I specialize in **frontend and web development**, and I'm currently working on two exciting projects — a **Myntra clone** built with React Native and a full-featured **E-commerce website**.

+I'm a **self-learner** who quickly adapts to new technologies and concepts.
+I thrive on challenges, constantly strive to keep myself updated with the latest trends in tech, and always aim to grow as a developer.

 I'm driven by creativity, code, and a constant curiosity to explore how technology can bring ideas to life.

 ---